marl-on/normal-void/README.md

-A small personal website to share songs I've been listening too.
+A small personal website to share some songs I've been listening to.

 ## Controls
 * **MENU**: Opens the playlist screen to see and select songs.